 - A School Search and Civil Discourse: Lessons from the Courtroom: A federal judge begins the program by leading the students in a discussion about civil discourse.
 Students then apply that concept to the courtroom as they work with a criminal defense attorney and prosecutor to study a fictional scenario involving the search of a student at a public school.
 Attorneys will help students prepare an argument to present to the judge about the constitutionality of the search.
 A sample agenda for this program is available here.

 Chief Judge Thomas D. Schroeder, Laura Dildine (career law clerk to Judge N. Carlton Tilley, Jr.), and Leah Garland (deputy clerk) manage the Civics Initiative.
 Please contact Laura Dildine at firstname.lastname@example.org for more information and to schedule a virtual program.

 We welcome any schools throughout the Middle District of North Carolina.
 The programs are designed for middle and high school students who have a basic knowledge of the Bill of Rights.

 These interactive 50-minute virtual programs are best suited for approximately 30 students or less.

 The court does not charge a school to participate in the Civics Initiative.

 How did the Civics Initiative start?

 In March 2017, our court launched its Civics Initiative as part of the Administrative Office of the U.S. Courts' nationwide civics outreach program for middle and high school students.
-Since then, we have worked with nearly 800 students from elementary, middle, high, and law schools in the Middle District of North Carolina.
+Since then, we have worked with over 1,300 students from elementary, middle, high, and law schools in the Middle District of North Carolina.